Irene-Amelia.com exists as the most truthful and revealing Amelia Earhart

 "All truth passes through three stages.
 First, it is ridiculed.
 Second, it is

 violently opposed.
 Third, it is accepted as being self evident."

 Eight decades ago, Amelia Earhart and

-On any official level, the subject of the post-loss reality of Amelia's world flight ending has always been greeted by deflections
+any official level, the subject of the post-loss reality of Amelia's world flight ending has always been greeted by deflections

 from sanctioned U.S. historians, or outright avoided entirely.
 This left the door open for all kinds of ideas presented over

-the years, some of them outlandish, that attempted to explain what happened to the two
+the years, some of them outlandish, that attempted to explain what happened to the two fliers.
+In the mid-1990s, research

-to some additional realizations about Amelia's loss, that included the viewpoint President Franklin Roosevelt's White House
+Amelia's loss, that included the viewpoint President Franklin Roosevelt's White House administration maintained about it.

 |Henry P. Morgenthau Jr. & FDR